 For maximum rigidity and lower noise levels, grout the baseplate to the foundation.
-Use a good grade of nonshrink grout.
-When all alignments are correct (refer to section on Aligning Driver and Pump), tighten the anchor bolts evenly but not too firmly.
-Then grout the unit to the foundation.
-Completely fill the baseplate with grout.
-It is desirable to grout the leveling pieces, shims, or wedges in place.
-Fill the spaces between the anchor bolts and sleeves with grout, also.
-Allow the grout to dry according to the manufacturer's instructions.
-DO NOT fully tighten the anchor bolts until the grout has hardened.
+Use a good grade of nonshrink grout, When all alignments are correct (refer to section on Aligning Driver and Pump), tighten grout.
+It is desirable to grout the edaes